Frequently Asked Questions about SRPG

-The Broad's Summer Research Program in Genomics (SRPG) is a National Human Genome Research Institute (NHGRI) funded research education program to support undergraduates who are underrepresented minority groups.
-These groupsa include American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, and Native Hawaiians or Other Pacific Islanders; as well as individuals with disabilities.
-In addition, applicants must be enrolled in a four-year college with a graduation date of December 2013 or later; be a US citizen or permanent resident; be majoring in the physical, biological, or computer sciences, engineering or mathematics; have an interest in pursuing graduate school; and have a cumulative GPA of 3.0 or above (on a 4.0 scale).
+SRPG is funded by the National Human Genome Research Institute (NHGRI), and is designed to support undergraduates from minority groups that are underrepresented in biomedical research: American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, and Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.
+Applicants to the program must belong to one of the above underrepresented groups.
+Applicants also must be enrolled in a four-year college with a graduation date of December 2014 or later; be a US citizen or permanent resident; be majoring in the physical, biological, or computer sciences, engineering or mathematics; have an interest in pursuing graduate school; and have a cumulative GPA of 3.0 or above (on a 4.0 scale).

 When does the program begin and end?

-The program begins in early June and ends in early August.
+The 2014 SRPG program begins on June 8 and ends on August 8.

 Is housing provided for students?

 Yes.
-Paid housing accommodations are provided and all participants are expected to live in arranged housing.
+Housing accommodations are provided at no cost.
+All participants are expected to live in pre-arranged housing.

 Do students receive compensation?